-After 20 years of U.S. forces in active combat in both Afghanistan and Iraq, some things about deployments all across the world have changed and improved from the early days, like more opportunities to communicate with loved ones, and the improvement of basic needs for service members, but some war time events stay the same.
-Care packages are always appreciated and looked forward to, and families need to weave together a network of support at home.
+After 20 years of U.S. forces in active combat in Afghanistan and Iraq, some things about deployments worldwide have changed and improved from the early days, like more opportunities to communicate with loved ones and the improvement of basic needs for servicemembers.

-Luckily, support services have grown up from back in the day, and today’s families are better equipped to work through the myriad of stressors that exist, but searching for those helpful programs and events becomes another task to conquer during the deployment cycle.
+Luckily, today’s families are better equipped to work through the myriad of stressors, but searching for those helpful programs and events sometimes becomes another task to conquer during the deployment cycle.

-MilitaryByOwner has numerous information packed deployment resources to share for your service member, you, and your family to find comfort and convenience while separated.
+So, MilitaryByOwner has collected numerous information-packed deployment resources to help you sort the support so your family can find comfort and convenience while separated.

 Start with these: